slavaschmidt/ton-sdk-client-scala-binding/README.md

 ## Installation

 Check the prerequisites.
 Clone the repository.
-Navigate to the project folder and start SBT by typing `sbt` in the console.
+Navigate to the project folder `ton-sdk-client-scala-binding` and start SBT by typing `sbt` in the console.

 ## Running tests and examples